Massachusetts general contractor license and insurance requirements

 In Worcester, general contractors need to register as new contractors and attach a copy of their insurance binder as part of the process.
 This requirement is specific to Worcester and is in addition to any state-level licensing requirements.

-For certain types of work like drainlaying, a specific Drainlayer License for general contractors is required.
+For certain types of work, such as drainlaying, a specific Drainlayer License for general contractors is required.

-Worcester mandates contractors to submit a certificate of insurance with the City of Worcester named as an additional insured party.
+Worcester mandates that contractors submit a certificate of insurance with the City of Worcester named as an additional insured party.

 Additionally, contractors must have their tradesperson license and a copy of their Workers’ Compensation insurance documentation on file with the Department of Inspectional Services or attached to any submitted application for a permit.